acrylicruler/Predicting-HDB-Resale-Flat-Prices/README.md

 ## 4A.
 Support Vector Regression
 Support Vector Regression (SVR) works by finding a hyperplane that maximizes the margin between the data points and the hyperplane while still fitting the data within a certain tolerance level.

 We first one-hot encode categorical data.
 Then, we train-test-split the data and scaled numerical features before training our model with a basic linear model.
-We achieved an accuracy score of (value) and RMSE of (value).
+We achieved an accuracy score of 0.523 and RMSE of 114510.

 After tuning the hyperparameters of our model by using Random Search and Grid Search.
-We found that Grid Search gave a higher accuracy of (value).
+We found that Grid Search gave a higher accuracy of 0.922.

 ## 4B.
 Random Forest Regression
 Random Forest Regression uses ensemble learning method for regression and combines predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.
 We can use this model to predict resale price.